redhat-openstack/website/source/uncategorized/lbaas.html.md

     rhel-02
     rhel-03

 As expected, virtual machine 'rhel-01' is not considered for load-balancing.
-Set the admin_state_up flag back to true and rerun the test.
+Set the admin_state_up flag back to True and rerun the test.

     # neutron lb-member-update 5750769c-3131-41bd-b0f1-be6c41aa15c9 --admin_state_up True
     Updated member: 5750769c-3131-41bd-b0f1-be6c41aa15c9